A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Simulations

-\item Shifting our focus to the group-wise FSRs, FCC fails to control the error rate.
-When $\pi_{2|F}=0.5$, by construction we have $\pi_{2|F}=\pi_{2|M}$, making the Female and Male attributes indistinguishable.
-However, as $\pi_{2|F}$ moves away from $\pi_{2|M}=0.5$, the gap between the FSR control for Females and Males dramatically widens due to the asymmetry in the proportions of the signals (true class 2 observations) in the male and female groups.
+\item FCC fails to control the group-wise FSRs.
+As $\pi_{2|F}$ moves away from $\pi_{2|M}=0.5$, the gap between the FSR control for Females and Males dramatically widens due to the asymmetry in the proportions of the signals (true class 2 observations) in the male and female groups.

+\item Both the oracle and data-driven FASI procedures consistently control the FDR at the nominal level.
+However, when $\pi_{2|F}$ is high, the number of selections decreases, resulting in a reduced total number of selections from both groups.
+Consequently, both methods exhibit increased conservativeness.
+This pattern can be attributed to the conservative nature of the R-value, which includes a ``+1'' adjustment and functions as an estimate of the true false selection proportion: the level of conservativeness becomes more pronounced as the proportion $\pi_{2|F}$ become close to either 0 or 1.

-\item In comparison, both oracle and data-driven FASI algorithms are able to roughly equalize the group-wise FSRs between the Female and Male groups.
-The data-driven version of FASI is able to closely mirror the behavior of the oracle method.
-The FSR control is in general effective except that the FSR levels are slightly elevated in the tails.
+\item Both oracle and data-driven FASI algorithms are able to roughly equalize the group-wise FSRs between the Female and Male groups, while also controlling the overall FSR.
+The data-driven FASI is able to closely mirror the behavior of the oracle method.

 \item The parity in FSR control is achieved at the price of slightly higher EPI levels.

 \end{itemize}